muralianand12345/Smart-Terminal/README.md

 ## 🙏 Acknowledgements

-- OpenAI/Groq for providing the AI capabilities
+- OpenAI, Groq, and Anthropic for providing the AI capabilities
 - All contributors and testers

 ## 🤝 Contributing